🎉 Limited Time: $2,000 OFF Walk-In Tub & Roll-In Shower Installation — Use Code WALKINTUBSFORELDERLY | Claim Offer →

 Aging Safely Baths offers two primary paths so families can choose what fits them best:

-• Turnkey installation: Our team arranges removal of the old tub, installation of the new senior bathtub and clean-up.
+• Turnkey white glove installation: Our team arranges removal of the old tub, installation of the new senior bathtub and clean-up — one call, one team, one done date.

-With either option, tubs should be installed according to manufacturer guidelines to support warranty coverage and performance.
+With either option, tubs should be installed per manufacturer guidelines to support full warranty coverage and long-term performance.

 Professional installation of a walk in tub in an elderly homeowner's bathroom.
 Some families prefer this path so one team is responsible from start to finish.